-The carrying amounts of cash, accounts receivable, accounts payable, capital leases, notes payable and accrued liabilities approximate fair value because of the short maturity of these items.
-The fair value of the Company's revolving line of credit approximates carrying value based on the Company's current incremental borrowing rate for similar types of borrowing arrangements.
+The carrying amounts of cash, accounts receivable, accounts payable, capital leases and accrued liabilities approximate fair value because of the short maturity of these items.
+The fair value of the Company's revolving line of credit and term loan approximates carrying value based on the Company's current incremental borrowing rate for similar types of borrowing arrangements.
 The fair value of the Company's notes payable approximates carrying value due to the short term nature of the arrangement.

 Certain assets, including long-lived assets, goodwill and intangible assets are also subject to measurement at fair value on a non-recurring basis if they are deemed to be impaired as a result of an impairment review.
-During the year ended December 31, 2012, the Company recorded an impairment on previously acquired developed technology in the amount of \$0.4 million.
-For the years ended December 31, 2013 and 2014 and the six months ended June 30, 2015 (unaudited), no impairments were identified of those assets requiring measurement at fair value on a non-recurring basis.
+For the years ended December 31, 2014 and 2015 and for the six months ended June 30, 2016 (unaudited), no impairments were identified of those assets requiring measurement at fair value on a non-recurring basis.

-There were no level 3 financials instruments for the years ended December 31, 2012, 2013 and 2014 and for the six months ended June 30, 2015 (unaudited).
+There were no level 3 financials instruments for the years ended December 31, 2014 and 2015 and for the six months ended June 30, 2016 (unaudited).